openWSNet/HyFCO/README.md

 note:

-1) perform main.m (main loop)
+1. main.m (main loop)

-2) more than 5,000 test cases are packaged into "experimental_cases.zip," before you run main.m please unpack them in the same folder of main.m
+2. more than 5,000 test cases are packaged into "experimental_cases.zip," before you run main.m please unpack them in the same folder of main.m

 paper link: http://ieeexplore.ieee.org/document/6982222/